This is part 2 of a series of posts about building an Apple-1 reproduction in 2024. See also:

 For more pictures, see:

-Part 3 will cover building the Retro Chip Tester.
+Part 3 covers building the Retro Chip Tester Pro.